Metabolomic Biomarker Discovery for ADHD Diagnosis Using Interpretable Machine Learning

 \item \textbf{Step 2 - Leave-One-Out Iterative Procedure:} Repeat the following process for each fold: \begin{itemize} \item Select one fold (one sample) as the testing set. \item Use the remaining $(n-1)$ samples as the training set. \end{itemize}

 \begin{itemize} \item \textit{Phase 1 - Training Phase:} \begin{itemize} \item \textit{Class Separation:} Partition the training set into classes according to the target variable.

-\item \textit{Feature Interval Estimation:} For each class and each feature, compute representative feature intervals using statistical descriptors (e.g., mean and standard deviation \ref{eq.meanstd} or percentile-based boundaries \ref{eq.percentile}), resulting in lower and upper bounds for each feature.
+\item \textit{Feature Interval Estimation:} For each class and each feature, compute representative feature intervals using statistical descriptors (e.g., mean and standard deviation in equation\ref{eq.meanstd} or percentile-based boundaries in equation \ref{eq.percentile}), resulting in lower and upper bounds for each feature.

 \item \textit{Prototype Construction:} Construct a class prototype by aggregating the feature intervals for all features within each class. \end{itemize}